Know what gun will make you stand a chance against a cougar attack and prevent yourself from becoming its meal!

 Sometimes you can’t help but laugh at stories about stupid people with guns.
 Sometimes you have to laugh to keep from crying.

-Below, our gun expert Joshua Gillem shares such a story he came across recently.
+Below, our gun expert Joshua Gillem shares a story he came across recently.
 It talks about what this person should have done instead.

 This topic wasn’t even on my list of things to write about for this week, but can’t help myself.
 First, let me start by saying that I’m the resident gun nut over at liveoutdoors.com.